-Today, the Library is a division of the City’s Department of Finance.
+Today, the Library is a division of the City’s Administrative Services Department.
 It has been a member of the Pinellas Public Library Cooperative since 1989.
 This county-wide library collaboration affords SPB patrons with full access to all materials and services of the 14 PPLC member libraries throughout Pinellas County.

 The collections include books as well as a broad selection of media such as CD Books, DVDs, CD Music, and online access to an extensive collection of e-books and downloadable audio books, magazines, and movies.
-Services provided by the staff of three Librarians, two Library Assistants, and four part-time Library Clerks include processing library cards; charging, discharging and shelving materials; collecting fines and fees; planning and facilitating programs; arranging for local reserves; and answering general reference and readers advisory questions.
+The Library also checks out iPads (for in-library use), ukulele kits, and free passes to local museums.
+Services provided by the staff of three Librarians, a Library Assistant, and four Library Clerks include processing library cards; charging, discharging and shelving materials; collecting fines and fees; planning and facilitating programs; arranging for local reserves; and answering general reference and readers advisory questions.
 Staff is trained and available to provide assistance to patrons with a variety of information technologies, such as the public computers, e-Readers, iPads, etc. as well as a variety of software programs and the Internet, including e-government websites.